-- A. The district may exercise editorial control over the style and content of student expressions in school-sponsored publications and activities. - B. Expressions and representations made by students in school-sponsored publications and activities are not expressions of official district policy.
-Faculty advisors shall supervise student writers to ensure compliance with the law and district policies. - C. Students who believe their right to free expression has been unreasonably restricted in school-sponsored media or activity may seek review of the decision by the building principal.
+- A. Expressions and representations made by students in school-sponsored publications and activities are not expressions of official district policy.
+Faculty advisors shall supervise student writers to ensure compliance with the law and district policies. - B. Students who believe their right to free expression has been unreasonably restricted in school-sponsored media or activity may seek review of the decision by the building principal.
 The principal shall issue a decision no later than three (3) school days after the review is requested. - 1.
 Students producing school-sponsored media and activities shall be under the supervision of a faculty adviser and the school principal.
 School-sponsored media and activities shall be subject to the guidelines set forth below. - 2.
 School-sponsored media may be distributed at reasonable times and locations.

-- A. "Distribution" means the electronic or physical circulation or dissemination of material by means of handing out free copies, selling or offering copies for sale, accepting donations for copies, posting, or displaying material in any manner, or placing materials in internal staff or student mailboxes. - B. "Material and substantial disruption" of a normal school activity means:

-Where the normal school activity is an educational program of the school district for which student attendance is compulsory, "material and substantial disruption" is defined as any disruption which interferes with or impedes the implementation of that program.
+- A. "Distribution" means the electronic or physical circulation or dissemination of material by means of handing out free copies, selling or offering copies for sale, accepting donations for copies, posting, or displaying material in any manner, or placing materials in internal staff or student mailboxes. - B. "Material and substantial disruption" of a normal school activity means: - 1.
+Where the normal school activity is an educational program of the school district for which student attendance is compulsory, "material and substantial disruption" is defined as any disruption which interferes with or impedes the implementation of that program. - 2.
 Where the normal school activity is voluntary in nature (including, without limitation, school athletic events, school plays and concerts, and lunch periods) "material and substantial disruption" is defined as student rioting, unlawful seizures of property, conduct inappropriate to the event, participation in a school boycott, demonstration, sit-in, stand-in, walk-out, or other related forms of activity.